 We are currently minded to grant the variation under the unserved criterion.
 Subject to considering any representations submitted during the consultation period in response to this consultation notice, Ofwat will decide whether or not to grant the variation of appointment set out above.

-3. Site map
+3. Site maps Water boundary